WillPower3309/awesome-dotfiles/README.md

 ## Installation ##
 1. Ensure all [dependencies](#dependencies) are met
 2. Clone this repository and place its contents into your `.config` folder
-3. navigate to the `awesome` folder and place your desired wallpapers into the `wallpaper` folder, ensuring that you follow the naming conventions
+3. navigate to the `awesome` folder and place your desired wallpaper there, ensuring that it is named "wallpaper".
+One  awesome (pun intended) feature of my config is that the filetype of the wallpaper can be any image filetype and it will automatically recognize it
 4. edit the `apps.lua` file to define your desired default and startup applications.
 If you do not have an application installed that matches a given variable name, change the variable to `''` (ie: if you do not have an image editor installed, ensure `apps.imageEditor = ''`)
 5. If the wifi top bar widget is not working, edit the `widgets/wifi.lua` file and ensure that the `local interface` variable matches your wifi interface name (if you are unsure how to find your interface name, check out [this discussion](https://bbs.archlinux.org/viewtopic.php?id=166171)).]
 6. optional: edit the `keys.lua` file to change / add keybinds